Last Updated on June 28, 2019 by Christine Kaaloa

 “What hotel are we going to?”
 Snigda, an Indian blogger asked.
 Most of the days, the hotels we stayed at felt like a roulette wheel.
 We were being split in either, groups or pairs and none of us knew what lay in store for us.

 The “Taj”-Taj or just the Taj?”
 Snigda snarkishly responded.

 I knew what she was referring to in the Taj chain of luxury hotels, resorts and safari lodges across India (and internationally).
 The Taj brand is famed for it’s popularity with Indian celebrities, affluent travelers and those looking for a posh experience and its name carries the air of royalty.
 Boodi concurred her guess.
 The excitement in the air was palpable.
 I wish I could’ve been cool about it, but at that moment, It felt like I was just chosen by God.
 Coupled with the idea of doing a safari in Chitwan National Park -another travel bucket list of mine- I felt like I had just bowled a strike.

-Contents for Meghauli Serai : A royal stay at Taj Safaris lodge, Chitwan National Park
+Table of Contents: Meghauli Serai : A royal stay at Taj Safaris lodge, Chitwan National Park

 Location: Meghauli Serai, Chitwan National Park